Postclassic period in Belize: Economy

 The Postclassic brought about the expansion or intensification of the circum-peninsular maritime trade, 'based on the more efficient bulk transport of commodities by large seagoing canoes,' in addition to 'continued population growth throughout Mesoamerica,' the introduction of 'a variety of new products, such as metal objects, [...] to new markets,' 'increases in volume and efficiency of both production and transport' of goods, and the trading interests of the regional Postclassic powers, Chichen Itza and Mayapan.
 (Note: For instance, the introduction of standardised ceramic moulds allowed for the mass production and efficient shipping and handling of pottery, resulting in decreased costs (Sharer & Traxler 2006).)
 Belize and eastern Yucatan were 'a major producer of honey, beeswax, and manufactured products such as pottery,' while their ports served as 'a major link for the sea routes around the peninsula.'
 For instance, the capital of Chetumal is thought to have been '[o]ne of the most important ports on the Caribbean coast,' while excavations upriver at Lamanai have unearthed Postclassic 'pottery, incense burners, and objects of both gold and copper that represent its trade connections with Yucatan, Central Mexico, and even Central America,' and work across the bay at the Marco Gonzalez port have revealed particular Postclassic emphasis on transhipment of obsidian from Ixtepeque, in the Maya Highlands.
 (Note: The Chetumal port is thought to have exported the province's considerable cacao stock, and to have imported salt and textiles for riverine and inland trade, and feathers and copper for maritime trade, among other goods (Sharer & Traxler 2006).)

 Commercial growth is further attributed to the absence of the state's regulation of labour, and the production and consumption of prestige goods, such as obsidian, in the Early Postclassic.

 Society

 The growth of maritime trade in the Postclassic, which would have required a growing number of full-time occupational specialists (like merchants, beekeepers, potters), is thought to have spurred the expansion of the middle class, that is, of wealthy commoners.

 Postclassic religious practice is thought to have been less centralised and more private, as compared to Classic practice.
-In particular, the Classic 'huge public spectacles' are thought to have given way to smaller rituals on family shrines, and private pilgrimmages, in the Postclassic.
+In particular, the Classic 'huge public spectacles' are thought to have given way to smaller rituals on family shrines, and private pilgrimages, in the Postclassic.
 Ritual activity is thought to have endured into the Early Postclassic at Xunantunich, for instance, possibly due specifically to its antiquity.
 The Postclassic ubiquity of incense burners, in particular, is thought to signal wider participation in religious ritual, given it was now a small, private affair.